JesseMurrell/portfolio/private_assets/jesse_murrell.md

 **Stage**
 Pull organisation information from stage.tech and salt.music Jesse's role was Engineer Manager and quickly promoted to Head of Platform.
 The AI/ML, Data Platform and Cloud Ops teams.
-Responsible for all AI service delivery.
+Responsible for all AI/ML service delivery, as well as management of cloud ops and the data platfrom.
 Worked across all Stages properties, Salt (salt.music), Session (https://www.sessionstudio.com/) and Connex (https://www.connex.music/).

 Features built